alphatwirl/alphatwirl/README.md

 #### Output format

-- **Multi-dimensional categorical data**: output data of alphatwirl are multi-dimensional categorical data
+- **Multivariate categorical data**: output data of alphatwirl are multivariate categorical data
     - They are usually small because they only have as many entries as categories.
         - Often small enough to be stored as text files in a laptop computer.
 - **Fixed width format**: text files with fixed width format have been